geopython/pywps/docs/pywps.rst

 Many scientific researchers and geospatial services provider need to setup system, where the geospatial operations would be calculated on the server, while the system resources could be exposed to clients.
-PyWPS is here, so that you could setup the server fast, deploy your awesome geospatial calculation and expose it to the world.
+PyWPS is here, so that you could set up the server fast, deploy your awesome geospatial calculation and expose it to the world.
 PyWPS is written in Python with support for many geospatial tools out there, like GRASS GIS, R-Project or GDAL.
 Python is the most geo-positive scripting language out there, therefore all the best tools